MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-tabletype-property.md

 Marking a table as **Temporary** is the same as:

--  Setting all records in the table as "Temporary".
+-  Set all Record variables in AL code to "Temporary".
 See [Temporary Property](devenv-temporary-property.md).
 -  Setting "SourceTableTemporary" on all pages that use the table.
 See [SourceTableTemporary Property](devenv-sourcetabletemporary-property.md).

 Temporary tables aren't synchronized to the SQL database, so they don't follow the same rules about making destructive changes.